-Step 2: Filing for Business "Entity" with your Secretary of State
+Step 2: Filing for Business “Entity” With Your Secretary of State

 This is an easy step.
-Simply by Googling "Secretary of State for [your_state_here]" will return you the information and website.
+Simply by Googling “Secretary of State for [your_state_here]” will return you the information and website.
 For example, for Massachusetts, you are looking at a website like this.
 Alternatively you can Goole “[state] article of incorporation” or “[state] certificate of incorporation”.
 These are exchangeable terms which can sometimes be confusing.

 Only your name and your contact information are needed to fill out the online form.
 It took me a few minutes to complete the entire process.
 If there are any issues with your application / responses, a paralegal from the Secretary of State will contact you (usually via email) to request corrections.

 “Feisworld Inc.” was born after just a few days.
 You do not typically get a confirmation via email or mail.
 Therefore to confirm that the business entity has been entered to the State’s database, you can go to a look-up page also under Secretary of State’s website such as this one for MA.

 Note: This step is only for your business entity and not your EIN (Employer Identification Number).
 A very important next step to file with IRS after your business entity has been approved.

 Also Note: You can actually incorporate your business in another state based on incentives and benefits.
 I don’t know enough and will not discuss details via this post.
 You should consult with a professional.